 Despite its length and complicated plot, Infinite Jest reflects Wallace’s idea that literature must talk about what it means to be a human being.
 The novel’s world is the reader’s universe.
 In fact, the book explores themes that are at the core of moral reflections: family relationships, revenge, resentment, competition, and politics.
-Wallace wanted to overcome the self-reflexivity of postmodern writers, and create a connection with the reader.
+Wallace wanted to overcome the self-reflexivity of postmodern writers and create a connection with the reader.
 One way he did this was by including 150 pages of endnotes, displaying both essential and futile details of the story.

 Infinite Jest’s legacy

-The academic critic Massimiliano Ercolino writing in 2015 considered Infinite Jest one of the most important novels of recent years.
+The academic critic Massimiliano Ercolino writing in 2015 considered Infinite Jest one of the most influential novels of recent years.
 He classifies it at the same level as other Maximalist Novels – meaning a long novel with a layered structure that exploits sophisticated literary devices – such as Roberto Bolano‘s 2666 and Thomas Pynchon’s Gravity’s Rainbow.
-A.O Scott in The New York Times called it a “zeitgeist-gobbling novel,” and the author “the best mind of his generation.”
+A.O Scott in The New York Times called it a “zeitgeist-gobbling novel” and the author “the best mind of his generation.”